lionralfs/frontend/README.md

 # base.camp Luftdaten Frontend

+This web app uses sensor data from the openSource project luftdaten.info to predict particulate matter development for Germany.
+The project was implemented as part of the base.camp of the Department of Computer Science at the University of Hamburg.

 ## Setup

 To start developing, there are 2 options to get the project up and running: